metablaster/WindowsFirewallRuleset/docs/SecurityAndPrivacy.md

 The question is how do I regain trust in my computer?

-I installed unsigned software recently, I recall visiting potentially bad website, I didn't know I could encrypt my DNS, I was using Administrator account to go online etc. etc.
+I installed unsigned software recently, I recall visiting potentially bad website, I recall my antivirus detected something, I was using Administrator account to go online etc. etc.

-If you ask yourself such or similar questions then you can't trust your computer which means trust must be regained.
+If you ask yourself such or similar questions then you can't trust your computer and this means trust must be regained.

-And the only way to regain trust is to clean reload operating system, and then making sure not to repeat the mistake that led to asking these questions.
+The only way to regain trust is to clean reload operating system, and then making sure not to repeat the mistake that led to asking these questions.

-Reinstalling the system should be followed by securing it and changing all your passwords with new ones, including router password and settings.
+Reinstalling the system should be followed by securing it and changing all your passwords with new ones, including router password and settings.\
+If your privacy was seriously compromised you should also consider creating a new online identity, this means creating new email's and registering new accounts, including changing your phone number if it was used for ex. two step verification.

 There is no alternative to clean reload, scanning your PC for malware is of no help since antivirus won't detect FUD malware.

-Changing your passwords on an untrusted computer is worse than not changing them at all, since if your computer isn't trusted then how do you know your input isn't intercepted? better do nothing.
+Changing your passwords on an untrusted computer is worse than not changing them at all, since if your computer isn't trusted then how do you know your input isn't intercepted?

-Switching from Admin account to standard account if you were Admin is [beating a dead horse][dead horse] since if you were Admin then your system already was vulnerable and it's impossible to be sure nothing wrong happened so far.
+Switching from Admin account to standard account if you were Admin is [beating a dead horse][dead horse] since if you were Admin then your system already was online in elevated mode and is thus impossible to be sure nothing bad happened so far.

 Clean reload isn't 100% certainty though, for neither security nor privacy, security wise clean reload won't get rid or hardware based malware if there is one, and privacy wise your computer